top of page

 The Fellowship does not provide housing.
 Many resources are available to help find rentals in the Boston area.

-The source of funding can be specified once admitted to the program; however, acceptance is contingent upon adequate funding.
+The source of funding can be specified once admitted to the program, however final acceptance to the program is contingent upon securing adequate funding.

-Previous fellows and RCs have utilized a variety of funding sources, including scholarships, grants, personal savings, and moonlighting.
-Surgical societies, global health foundations, NGOs, and many others have funds for which an individual person may apply.
-If you are interested in an opportunity that requires a description or proposal for an intended project, please reach out to a current PGSSC fellow and/or faculty member to help you develop and refine your idea.
+Previous fellows and RCs have utilized a variety of funding sources, including scholarships, grants, surgical societies, global health foundations, NGOs, and many others.
+If you are interested in an opportunity that requires a description or proposal for an intended project, please reach pgsscboston@gmail.com to be connected with a faculty member who can help you develop and refine your idea.

 The Research Fellow position is open to those who have graduated from medical schools and are working as residents and registrars in obstetrics and gynecology, anesthesia, and any surgical subspecialty.
 The PGSSC recognizes the critical role that each specialty has to play in advancing the mission of safe, affordable, timely surgical, anesthesia, and obstetrics and gynecology care when needed.
 If you are unsure about your eligibility, please enquire at pgsscboston@gmail.com

-11. Who is eligible for the Research Collaborator?
+10. Who is eligible for the Research Collaborator position?

-The Research Collaborator position is open to students currently enrolled in a health-related graduate degree such as an MD (or international equivalent).
+The Research Collaborator position is open to students currently enrolled in or recently graduated from a health-related graduate degree such as an MD (or international equivalent).
 Students who have recently graduated with an MD (or international equivalent) and who do not meet the eligibility criteria for a Research Fellow may also apply as a Research Collaborator.
 If you are unsure about your eligibility, please enquire at pgsscboston@gmail.com.

 Yes, we welcome both U.S. and international applicants for the Research Fellow and Research Collaborator positions.